 However, the flowers need just a couple of minutes cooking, so these are added just before the leaves are cooked.

-My latest addition was pairing them with the Peppermint and Basil Pesto I recently made.
+My latest addition, is pairing them with my new Peppermint and Basil Pesto.

 Pesto has garlic in it which pairs well with vlita and the aroma of Peppermit and Basil make them even more delicious!